fredrikaverpil/dotfiles/README.md

 [![CI](https://github.com/fredrikaverpil/dotfiles/actions/workflows/build.yml/badge.svg)](https://github.com/fredrikaverpil/dotfiles/actions/workflows/build.yml)

+**Introduction**

+These are my personal dotfiles, for macOS, Windows and Linux.
+The setup is based on [dotbot](https://github.com/anishathalye/dotbot) and aims to be as idempotent as possible.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**